-- 12.1 The JAS has limited resources to fund expenses for any volunteer coming to DHC.
-We are looking at ways in which we can fund volunteer expenses to ensure everyone who wishes to volunteer has an opportunity to do so.
-Free parking is available on-site within DHC's pay and display car park and refreshments are offered to volunteers whilst volunteering.
-We will reimburse car parking expenses when claims are submitted on a standard DCC Expenses Claim Form and accompanied by proof of expenditure. - 12.2 If volunteers are asked, and are willing to undertake work for the JAS away from DHC, then travel expenses will be reimbursed (ticket or mileage) upon the presentation of appropriate receipts.
+- 12.1 The JAS has a limited budget to fund expenses for volunteers coming to DHC.
+We recognise that this widens the pool of potential volunteers and removes barriers for those on low incomes. - 12.2 Free parking is available on-site within DHC's pay and display car park and refreshments are offered to volunteers whilst volunteering when this can be done safely. - 12.3 If volunteers are asked and are willing to undertake work for the JAS away from DHC, then travel expenses will be reimbursed (ticket or mileage) upon the presentation of appropriate receipts. - 12.4 We will reimburse travel costs to DHC for a volunteering session up to a cap of £15 per visit and whilst DHC's expenses budget is adequate. - 12.5 Expenses claims are submitted on a standard DC Non-Employee's Expenses Claim Form and accompanied by proof of expenditure.
+Volunteer supervisors are responsible for arranging expenses payments.